mvt-proj/mvt-rs/README.md

 - `SALTSTRING`: User passwords are stored encrypted using Argon2.
 Thi variable is used to enhance the security of the password hashing process.

-- `JWTSECRET`: JWTSECRET is used to create and validate JWT tokens.
+- `JWTSECRET`: Is used to create and validate JWT tokens.